velodrome-finance/sugar/readme.md

   * `rebase_amount` - veNFT accrued reabses amount
   * `expires_at` - veNFT lock expiration timestamp
   * `voted_at` - veNFT last vote timestamp
-  * `votes` - veNFT list of pairs with vote weights casted in the form of `PairVotes`
+  * `votes` - veNFT list of pools with vote weights casted in the form of `LpVotes`
   * `token` - veNFT locked token address

-The pair votes struct values represent:
+The pool votes struct values represent:
-  * `pair` - the pair address
+  * `lp` - the pool address
-  * `weight` - the vote weights of the vote for the pair
+  * `weight` - the vote weights of the vote for the pool

 ---